Welcome to Croatia

 Pag Cheese Season-Famous cheese from Pag island is a national pride of Croatia, known as Paški sir

-Hiking-Climb spectacular mountains, traverse lush woods, enjoy freedom and harmony with nature
+Hiking-Climb spectacular mountains, traverse lush woods, enjoy freedom and harmony with nature.

-Kayaking-A great way to explore Croatian coastline
+Kayaking-A great way to explore Croatian coastlines.

-The Best Sunsets-Famous Adriatic sunset in Zadar impressed Alfred Hitchcock
+The Best Sunsets-Famous Adriatic sunset in Zadar impressed Alfred Hitchcock.

-White Water Rafting-Fast rivers of Croatia are perfect for white water rafting
+White Water Rafting-Fast rivers of Croatia are perfect for white water rafting.

 Diving-Clear waters of the Adriatic are popular with divers.
 Take a chance to explore marine life, ship wrecks and underwater caves

-Hvar Island-A flowery kingdom on the Croatia's most sunny island
+Lavender Bloom on Hvar Island-A flowery kingdom on the Croatia's most sunny island

 Kitesurfing and Windsurfing-Good conditions for windsurfers and kite surfers during the summer